ajdust/benchmarksgamevis/README.md

 The "alldata.csv" is copied from [the source repo](https://salsa.debian.org/benchmarksgame-team/benchmarksgame/-/tree/master/public/data) and parsed with a C# script into data.json.
 The visualization is done with the excellent plotly.js library.

 The bubble chart of benchmarks can be [seen here](https://ajdust.github.io/benchmarksgamevis).
+Don't forget to zoom to look past the outliers.